aschenoni/angularjs-date-picker/README.md

 ```

 ### Using the directive
-Include the date picker module in your controller:
+Include the date picker module as a dependency in your module:
 ```javascript
 angular.module('my.module', ['ui.date.picker'])
 ```